Cxsmo-ai/MyStremio-Spatial-audio-fork-/README.md

 ---
 ### 💡 Planned Features

-- **IntroDB integration:** I plan on implementing both TheIntroDb and IntroDB together to get maximum coverage.
+- **IntroDB integration:** I plan on implementing both TheIntroDB and IntroDB together to get maximum coverage.
 - **PiP:** I'm working on a picture in picture video mode
 - **Seek Bar Thumbnail:** I want to add a thumbnail when hovering over the seek bar in the player.